 Recommended Plan

-The recommended backup plan.
-Cloud Backup provides the following preconfigured backup policies.
-Select a backup policy as needed, or create a custom backup policy.
+Preconfigured backup policies.
+Cloud Backup provides the following policies.
+Select one or create a custom policy.

 Typical Plan: enables the Full Backup and Cumulative Incremental Backup features.